MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/initialize-new-disks.md

 ---
 title: Initialize new disks
-description: This article describe how to initialize new disks ms.date: 12/22/2017 ms.prod: windows-server-threshold ms.technology: storage
+description: How to initialize new disks with Disk Management, getting them ready to use.
+Also includes links to troubleshooting issues. ms.date: 12/22/2017 ms.prod: windows-server-threshold ms.technology: storage